cloudfoundry-community/collectd-boshrelease/README.md

-# BOSH Release for collectd
+# Run collectd with BOSH

 A super basic release for collectd